Carol Barnes: Career

 Barnes started her working life as a supply teacher, but decided to switch to a career in media, and held various posts including public relations officer for the Royal Court Theatre in London and sub-editor on the magazine Time Out, before moving into broadcasting, working for Independent Radio News.
 She was one of the original news team members at the launch of radio station LBC in 1973, and then worked as a reporter for BBC Radio 4 for a year, before joining ITN in 1975.

 During her time as an ITN reporter, she covered the Troubles in Northern Ireland, the return of the Iranian spiritual leader Ayatollah Khomeini in 1979, and the Brixton riots in 1981.
 She made her name as a reporter with ITN on the lunchtime news in the late 1970s, but her first stint as a newscaster came in March 1980 when she began alternating with Michael Nicholson as presenter on the News at 5:45.

 Barnes was a regular presenter on the ITN Lunchtime News and ITN's weekend news bulletins from July 1985 until March 1989, and again between January 1991 and 1998.
 During the intervening period, she was the launch presenter of the Channel 4 Daily breakfast programme.
 She regularly fronted the ITN flagship News at Ten programme, as well as other current affairs programmes, and in 1994 was voted Newscaster of the Year at the TV and Radio Industries Club Awards.

 She left ITN in 1999, and then returned in 2003 to work on their short-lived 24-hour ITV News Channel, until leaving again in 2004.
 Following her retirement from ITN in 1999, Barnes was a Dictionary Corner guest on the Channel 4 quiz show Countdown for the next couple of years, making 23 appearances on the programme until 2001.
 Between 1999 and 2001, she occasionally appeared as a relief newsreader on Channel 4's breakfast show The Big Breakfast (the programme replaced The Channel Four Daily, on which Barnes had appeared).

 Personal life

 Barnes had two children.
-The elder, Clare, was from her six-year relationship (between 1975-1981) with Denis MacShane, later a Labour Foreign Office minister.
+The elder, Clare, was from her six-year relationship (between 1975 and 1981) with Denis MacShane, later a Labour Foreign Office minister.
 Clare Barnes was born in 1979 and died in March 2004, aged 24, in a skydiving accident over Barwon Heads, south-west (Note: The preceding BBC article inaccurately describes Barwon Heads as being north-west of Melbourne.) of Melbourne, Australia.
-Her son James was born a year after she married ITN cameraman Nigel Thomson in 1981.
+Barnes's son James was born a year after she married ITN cameraman Nigel Thomson in 1981.

 A keen golfer and one-time qualified private pilot, Barnes resided in Brighton, and became a local magistrate in 1999, until forced to stand down after being convicted of a drink-driving offence in 2004, shortly after her daughter's death.